tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 To remind you about a persistent weather warning, the notification about this weather warning will be repeated after 12 hours.

 To be kept aware about current warnings, simply don't swipe them away.
-They wil automatically disappear from your notifications drawer once they expire.
+They wil automatically get updated and disappear from your notifications drawer once they expire.

 ### How quickly do I get a weather warning?